 The ability to negotiate, plea bargain and litigate is the strong suit of the legal team at the firm, and no matter how serious the charge, you can be assured that all the tools in the arsenal of the defense team will be brought into play when defending your case, from DUI to serious felony charges like murder or rape.
 Your case will be a priority and you will be kept apprised of the progress of your case throughout the legal process.
 It is critical to get legal representation as soon as possible after the arrest to avoid the pitfalls that can result without a powerful legal defender at your side.

 Experience.
-10+ years of experience fighting criminal charges on behalf of the accused.
+Experience fighting criminal charges on behalf of the accused.

 Integrity.
 We are honest and upfront with you to ensure you understand our defense strategy.